10 Facts about the life of Queen Elizabeth I

 She spent the entirety of Queen Mary I’s reign staring at the possibility of being executed

 During the reign of her half-sister Mary I, Elizabeth was locked up on a few occasions.
 The most famous of her imprisonment was during Wyatt’s Rebellion in 1554, despite the lack of any concrete evidence.
 The Wyatt’s Rebellion was in actual fact organized by Thomas Wyatt.
 The rebellion stemmed from a variety of issues.
 The biggest of those issues was religion.
 It was basically a group of Protestants that felt oppressed by Mary I’s brutal handling of Protestantism in 16th century England.
 As a devout Catholic, Mary I fiercely fought against England’s effort to establish Protestantism as the dominant religion.

 Unfortunately, Elizabeth periodically found herself ensnared in this religious battle between Catholics and Protestants.
-Mary I’s childless life also raised a lot of suspicions that Elizabeth was impatient to take the crown from her sister.
+Mary I’s childless life also raised a lot of suspicions that Elizabeth was impatient to take the crown from her half-sister.

-Elizabeth I was a well-educated woman with apt skills in writing and oratory
+She was a well-educated woman with apt skills in writing and oratory

 One thing that her cruel father, Henry VIII, did not compromise on was Elizabeth’s education.
 Sure, her family and half-siblings might have been cruel to her and degraded her sometimes; however, her father made sure that she got the best of tutors in all of England.
 Examples of those tutors and governesses were Catherine Champernowne, William Grindal, Roger Ascham and her first governess- Margaret Bryan.
 At an early age, Elizabeth was already fluent in French, Italian, Scottish, Spanish, Welsh, Irish, and Flemish.
 Some courtiers even remarked that whenever she spoke any of those languages, it appeared as if they were her native tongue.